-- 9. An applicant for a Critical Worker Exemption must make an application in such form and providing such information as may from time to time be required, including (but not limited to) information sufficient to allow a determination to be made as to whether - - (a) the person named in the application meets the definition of a Critical Worker as set out in this Schedule, - (b) the resource the applicant represents is not already available in the Bailiwick, and
+- 9. An applicant for a Critical Worker Exemption must make an application in such form and providing such information as may from time to time be required, both generally by the Authority by publication on the States of Guernsey website, and by a determining officer in the applicant's particular case including (but not limited to) information sufficient to allow a determination to be made as to whether - (a) the person named in the application meets the definition of a Critical Worker as set out in this

+Schedule,

-(c) the person named in the application does not have, and has not had during the previous 14 days, any of the symptoms of COVID-19, however mild.
+- (b) the resource the applicant represents is not already available in the Bailiwick, and - (c) the person named in the application does not have, and has not had during the previous 14 days, any of the symptoms of COVID-19, however mild.